-Awareness and discussion of end-of-life issues are important aspects of care for any serious illness and helps improve quality of life.
+Awareness and discussion of end-of-life issues is an important aspect of care for any serious illness and helps improve quality of life.
 Talk to your child's healthcare team about treatment goals and any concerns you have related to prognosis, treatment outcomes and end-of-life care.